kecman/Garage/PLAN.md

 ## Next Release

-- [Bug,UI/UX] Enable the Ctrl-` keybinding to toggle the console when it's open, so we don't need to click away from the console to use it.
-Note the other keybindings should NOT be enabled in the console.
-- [Bug] When you load a polyline obj at z!=0 the text is not rendered at the right z coordinate (Maybe fixed now)
+- [UI/UX,Rendering] Render text over everything else
+- [UI/UX] Make polygon index rendering show the actual indices of the polygon (not the triangulation)
 - [UI/UX] File load/reload should not skip empty files, the filenames could dim when the reload causes the file to become empty (IMPORTANT)
-- [UI/UX,Commands] Add usage to the commands in the terminal
 - [UI/UX] Make more reasonable UI for changing transparency (and have commands that can set it)
-- [UI/UX] Make polygon index rendering show the actual indices of the polygon (not the triangulation)
 - [Geometry] Add support for Polygon3

 ## Backlog